Skip to main content

 Care Inspectorate Wales (CIW) - The independent regulator of social care and childcare.
 We register, inspect and take action to improve the quality and safety of services for the well-being of the people of Wales.

-Code of Practice for Inspection - High-level description of the manner in which the inspection of regulated services is to be carried out, in accordance with the requirements of the Act and associated regulations.
+Code of Practice for Inspection.
+High-level description of the manner in which the inspection of adult and children services is to be carried out, in accordance with the requirements of the Act and associated regulations.

 Concerns - An issue which has been reported to CIW that relates to the safety, wellbeing or rights of people using the service.